encord-team/text-to-image-eval/README.md

 ```

 The animations will be saved at the location specified by the environment variable `TTI_EVAL_OUTPUT_PATH`.
-By default, this path corresponds to the repository directory.
+By default, this path corresponds to the `output` folder in the repository directory.
 To interactively explore the animation in a temporary session, use the `--interactive` flag.

 <div align="center">